-This explanation is for beginners and you don’t need to have any coding skills but if you want to access all the coding used for this article, you can check Jose’s github.
+This explanation is beginner friendly, but feel free to access all the coding used for this article by visiting Jose’s github.
 There are a few assumptions that should be made when creating or working with an application to make sure that minimum potential security issues are covered:

 For example: if your password is 4623 and we apply a hashing process that transforms the password into 4+6+2+3=15, the hashed password will be 15.
 Therefore, if there is an attack the hackers will get the number 15 as a password but they won’t know the hashing process and the original password won’t be easily guessed.
 So… let’s start with the different vulnerabilities and scenarios we may encounter.